 Contact: pierrepoussin@gmail.com +1.(416).880.6427 résumé

-Pierre Poussin is an award-winning French Mauritian-Canadian artist based in North York, Ontario, specializing in large-scale sculpture and permanent public art installations.
-Over the past 17 years, he has had the privilege of creating numerous public artworks across Canada, collaborating with architectural and landscaping firms, urban developers, and municipal public art programs for cities including: Ottawa, Toronto, Oakville, Collingwood, Cambridge, Airdrie, Edmonton, Surrey, and Vancouver.
+Pierre Poussin is an award-winning French Mauritian-Canadian artist based in Toronto, Ontario, specializing in large-scale sculpture and permanent public art.
+Over the past 18 years, he has created numerous public artworks across Canada, collaborating with artists, architectural and landscaping firms, developers, municipal, provincial and federal public art programs for cities including: Ottawa, Toronto, Oakville, Collingwood, Cambridge, Oakville, Airdrie, Edmonton, Vancouver, and Surrey (upcoming).

-Pierre focuses on creating site-specific pieces that celebrate the history, culture, and identity of each location by blending elements of nature, industry, and technology.
-His work ranges from freestanding sculptures and integrated artworks to low-relief installations and suspended pieces—all created to activate public spaces with a sense of joy, movement, arrival, and discovery.
-His approach emphasizes scale, sight lines, and visual impact, creating dynamic spaces that not only engage their surroundings but also celebrate the unique stories and achievements of the communities they inhabit.
+Pierre focuses on creating site-specific pieces that celebrate the history, culture, and identity of each location by balancing elements of nature, industry, and technology.
+His work ranges from freestanding sculptures and integrated artworks to low-relief installations and suspended pieces; all aimed to spark a sense of joy, arrival, and discovery.
+His approach emphasizes scale, sight lines, and visual impact, creating dynamic spaces that not only engage, but celebrate the unique stories and achievements of the local communities.

-Pierre’s practice is rooted in research and storytelling, exploring themes of history, nature, community, technology, and identity.
-He weaves these elements into artworks that reflect the spirit and achievements of the communities they serve.
+Pierre’s public art practice is deeply rooted in research and storytelling, exploring themes of history, nature, community, technology, and identity.
+He combines these elements into artworks to highlight unique historical and ecological characteristics of each site.
 By blending the past, present, and future of each location, he integrates its unique natural characteristics with contemporary fabrication techniques, materials, and finishes.

-As an artist, his goal is to create public artworks that evoke joy, curiosity, and connection.
-He believes in the transformative power of art to shift perspectives, brighten spaces, and offer moments of reflection and delight in everyday life.
-His work aims to create a sense of arrival and celebration, enhancing public spaces with thoughtful, site-specific installations.
-His pieces often draw on the contrasts between nature and urban life, industry and environment, interweaving history, technology, and identity.
+His goal is to create artworks that evoke joy, curiosity, and connection.
+He believes in the power of art, which can shift perspectives, brighten spaces, and offer moments of reflection and delight in everyday life.

 Funding generously provided by the Ontario Arts Council